signature-opensource/CK-AppIdentity/CK.AppIdentity/Configuration/README.md

 ```
 These 3 remotes have no Addresses: "AcmeCorp/$SigBox/#Production" is a server for these parties
 and this is enough for the SigBox, 2 trolleys and one picking station to work together.

-The LogTower is not in the AcmeCorp domain but in the "CentralHealth/Clients" domain.
-The above example uses
-the explicit properties "DomainName" and "PartyName".
-We could have used the
-`"FullName": "CentralHealth/Clients/$LogTower"` here.

 Now we want the SigBox to interact with a OneCS application (the supervision and operation portal).
 The OneCS application typically lives in the cloud.
 If the SigBox can be reached from the outside,